tlicata/dotfiles/README.md

 Download a .dmg from http://emacsformacosx.com/builds Double click it
-Selection option to copy it to Applications folder
+Select option to copy it to Applications folder
-In ~/.profile
+In .bashrc (then source bashrc in .bash_profile)

     alias emacs='/Applications/Emacs.app/Contents/MacOS/Emacs -nw'